Skip to main content

 The worker application may detect the version of the OS or the versions of the packages running on the host.
 They are reported each time the worker notices the change and are stored by the controller.
 To inspect the latest versions reported by the workers on a specific site:

-supctl show -s site-name os-upgrade hosts
+supctl show --site site-name os-upgrade hosts

 Example output: